Variations on Muchnik's Conditional Complexity Theorem: Muchnik's Theorem and Extractors

-If Merlin is fair, this plan works OK with probability at least $2/3$ (Lemma~\ref{lemma1}).
-If Merlin wants to cheat, he has two options: provide a list of certificates such that the required string $\hat u$ is not in the list of $z'_{1}, \ldots, z'_{s}$, or such that at least one of $z'_j$ is not a candidate (in these cases Arthur fails to select $\hat u$ using $p''$).
-However from Lemma~\ref{lemma1} it follows that for random $z'_{1}, \ldots, z'_{s}$ both these options are closed with probability at least $2/3$.~
+If Merlin is fair, this plan works OK with probability more than $2/3$ (Lemma~\ref{lemma1}).
+If Merlin wants to cheat, he has two options: provide a list of certificates such that the required string $\hat u$ is not approximated by $s/16m$ of $\tilde z_{1}, \ldots, \tilde z_{s}$, or such that at least $s/16m$ of $\tilde z_j$ approximate some \emph{non-candidate} codeword $v$ (in these cases Arthur fails to select $\hat u$ using $p'$).
+However from Lemma~\ref{lemma1} it follows that for random $r(1), \ldots, r(s)$ both these ways of cheating are impossible with probability more than $2/3$.~

-\nopagebreak This article is based on the discussions and results reported at the Kolmogorov seminar (Moscow).
+\nopagebreak This article is based on several discussions and reports presented at the Kolmogorov seminar (Moscow).
 Preliminary versions appeared as \cite{shen-dagstuhl} and \cite{musatov-diplom}.
 The authors are grateful to all participants of the seminar for many useful comments.
+The authors thank also anonymous referees for very detailed comments and helpful suggestions leading to a significant revision of this paper.